Cameron Carter-Vickers: Return to Tottenham

 On August 19, 2021, Carter-Vickers received his first Tottenham appearance since 2017, starting under new manager Nuno Espírito Santo in the club's first-ever UEFA Europa Conference League match, a 1–0 loss away at Paços de Ferreira.

 Celtic

 On August 31, 2021, Carter-Vickers joined Celtic on loan until the end of the 2021–22 season.
 He scored on his debut with a deflected strike from outside the box in a 3–0 victory over Ross County on September 13.

 He played 45 games in all competitions as the team won the Scottish League Cup and the Premiership, with Celtic holding the best defensive record in the latter.

-On June 10, 2022, Carter-Vickers signed with Celtic permanently, effective from July 1.
+On June 10, 2022, Carter-Vickers signed with Celtic permanently, subsequently leaving Tottenham.
+The deal was effective from July 1.
 The transfer was on a four-year deal for an undisclosed fee, reported to be around £6 million.

-On January 26, 2024, Carter-Vickers signed a five-and-a-half-year contract with Celtic, keeping him at the club until 2029.
+On January 26, 2024, Carter-Vickers signed a five-and-a-half-year contract with Celtic, keeping him with the club until 2029.